nixon-voxell/apu_final_year_project/literature_review.typ

   ```
 ] <latex-code>

-Typst is a competitor of LaTeX (@latex-code), designed to simplify the typesetting process with a modern and intuitive approach.
+Typst is a competitor to LaTeX (@latex-code), designed to simplify the typesetting process with a modern and intuitive approach.
 Unlike its predecessors, Typst can directly embed logic (@typst-code).
 Using the previous example, developers would only need to pass in a boolean value and Typst will automatically exclude the form from being in the layout at all.
 In the Typst ecosystem, developers gain enhanced flexibility by sharing their work as packages.